AdobeDocs/app-builder/getting_started/first_app.md

     eyJ4NXUiOixxxxxxxxxxxxxxxxxxx
     ```

-1. You would now be able to start building Project Firefly Apps with the Adobe I/O CLI.
+1. You would now be able to start building Project Firefly Applications with the Adobe I/O CLI.

 ## 4. Bootstrapping new App using the Adobe I/O CLI